wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;By what sign shall l know that I am beyond sin and virtue?

 **M:**&ensp;By being free from all desire and fear, from the very idea of being a person.
-To nourish the ideas: “I am a sinner”, “I am not a sinner”, is sin.
+To nourish the ideas: ‘I am a sinner’, ‘I am not a sinner’, is sin.
 To identify oneself with the particular is all the sin there is.
 The impersonal is real, the personal appears and disappears.
 ‘I am’ is the impersonal Being.
 ‘I am this’ is the person.
 The person is relative and the pure Being — fundamental.

 **Q:**&ensp;Surely pure Being is not unconscious, nor is it devoid of discrimination.
 How can it be beyond sin and virtue?
 Just tell us, please, has it intelligence or not?